ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-When VS Code Remote SSH Decides to Eat All Your RAM: A Debugging Story - <a href="https://medium.com/@lucas-luciani-andrade/when-vs-code-remote-ssh-decides-to-eat-all-your-ram-a-debugging-story-aef874c24873?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Non-Negot iable: TypeScript for Full-Stack JS in 2025 - <a href="https://medium.com/@ThinkingLoop/non-negot-iable-typescript-for-full-stack-js-in-2025-51d87379f281?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucas & Luciani  Andrade`**
+✍️ **posted by `Thinking Loop`**

-<blockquote>It started like any other Tuesday.
-I needed to connect to my Ubuntu server using VS Code’s Remote SSH extension — something I’d done…
+<blockquote>Ship faster with fewer regressions, clearer contracts, and a safer platform from browser to database — plus a practical migration…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Matrix-Inspired Command-Line Tool in Node.js ( A Tutorial Guide ) - <a href="https://medium.com/design-bootcamp/building-a-matrix-inspired-command-line-tool-in-node-js-a-tutorial-guide-8045ba721389?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+12 Node.js Event-Loop Myths You Can Stop Believing - <a href="https://medium.com/@sparknp1/12-node-js-event-loop-myths-you-can-stop-believing-a13d7b557c7e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gordian Etim`**
+✍️ **posted by `Syntal`**

-<blockquote>This guide details how to create neo-cli, a command-line shell with Matrix-style visuals using Node.js.
-It supports an interactive REPL…
+<blockquote>Clear up the confusion around timers, tasks, and “single-threaded” thinking so your Node apps stay fast under real traffic.
-Continue reading on Bootcamp »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Top 7 Node.js Memory-Leak Hunts With Heap Snapshots That Matter - <a href="https://medium.com/@bhagyarana80/top-7-node-js-memory-leak-hunts-with-heap-snapshots-that-matter-8947bfa8a63b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Setting Up Your Local JavaScript Development Environment - <a href="https://medium.com/@pawan_joshi/setting-up-your-local-javascript-development-environment-4769b2a778b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `Pawan Joshi`**

-<blockquote>A practical playbook to capture, compare, and fix real leaks — without guesswork or myth.
+<blockquote>Before you start writing JavaScript code on your computer, you need to set up a proper environment.
+This setup allows you to write, run…
 Continue reading on Medium »</blockquote>

-<h3>4.
-Node.js Advanced Tips & Tricks Every Backend Developer Should Know - <a href="https://medium.com/@TheEnaModernCoder/node-js-advanced-tips-tricks-every-backend-developer-should-know-076fd0e5988c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ena Modern Coder`**

-<blockquote>Node.js isn’t just about writing JavaScript on the server anymore — it’s about building scalable, high-performance backend systems that…
-Continue reading on Medium »</blockquote>

-<h3>5. ⚡ 15 Advanced Node.js Tips & Tricks Every Senior Developer Should Know - <a href="https://medium.com/@TheblogStacker/15-advanced-node-js-tips-tricks-every-senior-developer-should-know-829981c6947c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>Node.js has evolved far beyond its early “JavaScript on the server” days.
- Today, it powers global-scale APIs, microservices, and even… Continue reading on Medium »</blockquote>

-<h3>6.
-Harden Your Express.js App: Practical Security Layers You Shouldn’t Ignore - <a href="https://medium.com/@abdooy640/harden-your-express-js-app-practical-security-layers-you-shouldnt-ignore-57d32377b105?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr Senior`**

-<blockquote>Published on: October 9, 2025
-Continue reading on Medium »</blockquote>

-<h3>7.
-Node.js 22 Concurrency Explained — Threads, Workers & Performance Boosts - <a href="https://medium.com/@ReactBlitz/node-js-22-concurrency-explained-threads-workers-performance-boosts-2a03bf7d3b13?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - ReactBlitz`**

-<blockquote>How Node.js 22’s concurrency model is changing the game for JavaScript developers building scalable, high-performance applications
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-How I Deployed My Full-Stack Web App on AWS Using Docker with CI/CD Pipeline - <a href="https://medium.com/@arrow9496877adham/how-i-deployed-my-full-stack-web-app-on-aws-using-docker-with-ci-cd-pipeline-f50a459bec9d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Beauty of Simplicity: What a White Hoodie Taught Me About Design - <a href="https://medium.com/@succes8or/the-beauty-of-simplicity-what-a-white-hoodie-taught-me-about-design-9c984206d84d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adham Aboelmagd`**
+✍️ **posted by `Successor`**

-<blockquote>A step-by-step walkthrough of building, containerizing, and deploying a full-stack web app on AWS EC2 with automated CI/C
+<blockquote>Sometimes, the simplest things say the most.
 Continue reading on Medium »</blockquote>

 <h3>2.
-When Vercel Hates Your Build: Surviving the Nuxt 4 + i18n Deployment Nightmare - <a href="https://ms3byoussef.medium.com/when-vercel-hates-your-build-surviving-the-nuxt-4-i18n-deployment-nightmare-ba54a9475b1e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Una excelente oportunidad de propiedad “Verra(y)” que se estrecha para este “puente” de una… - <a href="https://medium.com/@googlequyloon/una-excelente-oportunidad-de-propiedad-verra-y-que-se-estrecha-para-este-puente-de-una-7ed6da42699a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mosab Youssef "Khaled Abd El Fattah Youssef "`**
+✍️ **posted by `GOOGLE Quyloon`**

-<blockquote>There’s a moment every developer dreads:the local build works perfectly — smooth, fast, beautiful — then you push it to Vercel, and…
+<blockquote>Presione enter o haga clic para ver la imagen en tamaño completo
 Continue reading on Medium »</blockquote>

 <h3>3.
-Amazon’s AI Revolution for Sellers: Faster Launches, Smarter Listings - <a href="https://medium.com/@melojack45/amazons-ai-revolution-for-sellers-faster-launches-smarter-listings-7033c863f039?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Day I Realized My Mind Was My Biggest Obstacle - <a href="https://medium.com/@succes8or/the-day-i-realized-my-mind-was-my-biggest-obstacle-99f44f508663?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Successor`**

-<blockquote>Amazon has taken a bold step into the future of e-commerce by introducing new AI tools that simplify how sellers create and optimize…
+<blockquote>Sometimes the person holding you back is the same one you see in the mirror.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Is Web Development Fragmenting Into Too Many Stacks? - <a href="https://medium.com/@james.miller941/is-web-development-fragmenting-into-too-many-stacks-66c7233684e9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Authentication Mistake That Could Cost You Everything (And How to Fix It)  - <a href="https://medium.com/@wasifbalol1/the-authentication-mistake-that-could-cost-you-everything-and-how-to-fix-it-59bbfde1c522?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `James Miller`**
+✍️ **posted by `Wasif Balol`**

-<blockquote>The modern web development world is both exciting and exhausting.
+<blockquote>Ever wondered why even the simplest apps require you to create an account?
+Or why tech giants invest millions in authentication systems…
 Continue reading on Medium »</blockquote>

-<h3>5.
-TikTok’s U.S. Split: A Turning Point in Social Media Governance - <a href="https://medium.com/@melojack45/tiktoks-u-s-split-a-turning-point-in-social-media-governance-cb227f0261a4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**

-<blockquote>ByteDance is preparing to launch a fully independent TikTok app in the United States — complete with a new algorithm, U.S.-based servers…
-Continue reading on Medium »</blockquote>

-<h3>6.
-The Future of Digital Marketing: Trends Every Marketer Should Know - <a href="https://medium.com/@ashadshah/the-future-of-digital-marketing-trends-every-marketer-should-know-7a378ef077ad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by ` ASHAD SHAH`**

-<blockquote>Most Important Lessons
-Continue reading on Medium »</blockquote>

-<h3>7.
-How I Built My First Website Using HTML, CSS, and JavaScript - <a href="https://medium.com/@josephjossy999/how-i-built-my-first-website-using-html-css-and-javascript-6d0f7260d4ed?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joseph Jossy`**

-<blockquote>When I first decided to learn web development, I had no idea where to start.
-All I knew was that I wanted to build something, something I… Continue reading on Medium »</blockquote>

 <br/>